 To configure EF 6.1 by updating the configuration file

-1. Install the EntityFramework 6.1.2 NuGet package.

-An app.config file is created.

-- 2. Remove the defaultConnectionFactory registration section from the app.config file and replace it with the following code according to the version of the provider you are using. - For the 4.4 version:
+- 1. Install the EntityFramework 6.1.2 NuGet package. - An app.config file is created. - 2.
+Remove the defaultConnectionFactory registration section from the app.config file and replace it with the following code: